aKamrani/remote-oneway/README.md

 **Note**: The frpc configuration is pre-configured with:
 - Server: 37.32.13.95:8443
 - Token authentication with TLS
+- **Unique proxy name** per client (based on hostname)
+- **Auto-assigned remote port** (10000-19999 range, unique per client)
-- SSH proxy on remote port 7000
+- SSH proxy (local port 22 → unique remote port)
 - Encryption and compression enabled

+Each client gets a unique port calculated from its hostname to avoid conflicts.
+The installation output will show the exact SSH command to use.

 ### Example Session